Unico Banking Group: Past leaders

 Chairmen of the Unico Banking Group:

-Overview of the Secretary Generals of the Unico Banking Group:
+Secretaries General of the Unico Banking Group:

 Structure

 The Unico Banking Group consisted of a 12-member Board, an Executive Committee and a standing secretariat located in Brussels.

 The standing secretariat coordinated on banking issues.
 A specific project structure is dedicated to UniCash, the International Cash Management Service, developed by Unico members in co-operation with external parties.